julienetie/wavefront_prototype/README.md

 # A View Layer Based On JavaScript
 One of strongest aspects of JavaScript is that everything is an object.
-We can harness this power to create user interfaces from the point of view of the end result rathter than an eco-system?
+We can harness this power to create user interfaces from the point of view of the end result rather than an eco-system?

-## Wavefront featuers:
+## Wavefront features:
-- Declarative Templates (higher order, logicless templates)
+- Declarative Templates (higher order, logic-less templates)
-- Complete separatoin of logic from presentation
+- Complete separation of logic from presentation
 - Render to the DOM
 - Abstract from the DOM
 - Render partials